I was forwarded a YouTube video to watch:

 I had heard of Fr.
 Santarelli and knew that he was one of the more erudite and learned friars in Loreto and works as the director of the “Congregazione Universale della Santa Casa” which promotes devotion to the Holy House and publishes a magazine, among other things.
 So I popped in and introduced myself.

 I immediately sensed that Fr.
-Santarelli, not much taller than five feet, was a kind man and a gentleman.
+Santarelli, not much taller than five feet, was a kindly gentleman.
 I told him that I was there to inquire about an American “penitent” who lived in Loreto back in the 1990s and prayed frequently in the Holy House.

 Fr.
 Santarelli promptly cut me off, “Ah sì, Thomas Zimmer, si chiamava... certo che mi ricordo...” (“Ah yes, Thomas Zimmer was his name, of course I remember him...”).
 He went on to say that everyone in Loreto knew of him.

 I told him about the “premonition” he had made about Donald Trump and that a video of an American priest discussing it had just gone viral on the internet.
 Fr.
-Santarelli just smiled and added that he did not know anything about that, but that him making such a prophecy may have been possible.
-I asked him what he did know about Thomas.
+Santarelli just smiled and added that he did not know anything about that, but that him making such a prophecy was perfectly in character.
+I asked him what he knew about Thomas.

-He said he was here in Loreto for about ten years, he was a very pious and devoted man, he went to Mass every opportunity he could and was in constant prayer, he spoke fluent Italian, and the friars held him in high esteem.
+He said he was in Loreto for about ten years, he was very pious and devoted, he went to Mass every opportunity he could, he was constantly in prayer, he spoke fluent Italian and possibly other languages, and the friars held him in high regard.
+The only issue that any friars may have had with him is that he received Communion more than twice daily, and they asked him to refrain from doing so.
 He said that he knew Tom had gone back to the US before he died.
 He didn’t recall exactly, but he thought somewhere around 2008.

 He said that the basilica had received word of his death and they had a record of it.
 He took me into another room where there were some archives and pulled out a ledger or two, but could not find the document he was looking for.